 Bottom center: The statue of Sissy- The gardens.
 Bottom left: “Hermes resting and thoughtful.
 It is comprised of sculptures that Elisabeth commissioned from European studios to decorate Achilleion.

 The Achilleion was built following the instructions of the Italian architect Raffaele Caritto in Pompeian style.
-The name of Achilleion was given by the Empress herself because of her great admiration for the hero of Greek mythology Achilles, whom she considered to combine Greek divine beauty and valour but also tragic fate.
+The name of Achilleion was given by the Empress herself because of her great admiration for the hero of Greek mythology, Achilles, whom she considered to combine Greek divine beauty and valor but also tragic fate.